 Standard 4.1

 The Voting Receipt shall be sent without delay and as defined in Table 6 of IR 2018/1212, and the format must be compatible with ISO messaging methodology in the future.
-The Client should receive the Voting Receipt by the mean in which the vote was lodged.
+The person who has lodged the votes should receive the Voting Receipt by the means in which the vote was lodged from the person to which the votes were lodged.

 Standard 4.2

-Such Voting Receipts need not be sent when the information is already available to the person who has lodged the votes via other means.
+Such a Voting Receipt need not be sent when the information is already available to the person who has lodged the votes via other means.

 5. PROCESS 5 – CONFIRMATION OF THE RECORDING AND COUNTING OF VOTES